kebaldwi/DNAC-TEMPLATES/LABS/LAB-6-Ansible/dnac-9-ansible/07-verify.md

 ![DNAC Inventory](images/inventory.png)

-It takes time for Cisco DNA Center to finish adding devices to the inventory and collecting details.
-Your devices may not have the same status at the time you view them, but after a few minutes, Cisco DNA Center will begin to provide Assurance data for these devices.
+It takes time for Catalyst Center to finish adding devices to the inventory and collecting details.
+Your devices may not have the same status at the time you view them, but after a few minutes, Catalyst Center will begin to provide Assurance data for these devices.

 > [**Next Section**](08-summary.md)